Do you have a job? Get more jobs. Do you own a house? Buy another one. Do you eat avocado toast? Try plain.

 Say Goodbye

-If you have a lot of things you don’t love, and don’t use – and the chances are that you do, then it might just be time to say goodbye.
+If you have many things you don’t love and don’t use – and the chances are that you do, then it might just be time to say goodbye.
 It is estimated that people have around 4 thousand pounds/dollars worth of things they don’t need in their homes.

 So unless you are a minimalist, it might be time to take a look around and see what you can say goodbye to.
-Grab some sticky notes and start walking around your home, put a sticker on anything that you don’t love, use or adds no value to your life.
+Grab some sticky notes and start walking around your home.
+Put a sticker on anything you don’t love, use, or add no value to your life.

-Don’t rush to do this one, you can do it over time – after all, things take time to sell, and this is a long term goal.
+Don’t rush to do this one.
+You can do it over time – after all, things take time to sell, which is a long-term goal.

 This is the perfect time to scale back that overstuffed closet you probably have too.
 We are big purchasers of fast fashion, and the fact is we don’t really need that many clothes.
 The idea is to make money, but you might choose to donate what you don’t wear.